FarmDyn/documentation/docs/FarmDynDocumentation/ModelDescription/BuildingsAndMachines/machinery.md

 ### KTBL Database

 Further field operations can be included from the *KTBL-database*.
 Here, each operation is assigned to an operation type and receives an unique ID.
-Field operations are linked to cropping activities on a monthly resolution  *p_crops_operationID*, considering the frequency of a field operation in the production.
+Field operations are linked to cropping activities, *p_crops_operationID*, on a monthly resolution, considering the frequency of a field operation in the production.
 Data distinguish between different types of tillage and conventional and organic farming systems, reflecting system specific field operations.
-Further, different soil types and amounts (e.g. transport volumes, application quantities) are considered, reflecting their impact on resource requirements of field operations.Field operations are reported for seven mechanisation levels between 45 and 230kW.
+Further, different soil types and amounts (e.g. transport volumes, application quantities) are considered, reflecting their impact on resource requirements of field operations.Field operations are reported for seven mechanisation levels between 45 and 230 kW.
  Details on resource requirements and costs of each operation are expressed as function of plot sizes and farm to field distances, building on a polynomial regression function.
 For each operation and resource/cost *item*, regression coefficients **p_RegCoeff** are specified.
 For field operations that are independent of plot sizes and distances (e.g. loading and cleaning operations), constant values **p_noRegCoeff** are reported.
 Based on information on soil type, mechanisation, plot sizes and distances entered in the GUI, resource requirement are calculated.
 Plot sizes of up to 40 ha and farm to field distances up to 30 km are considered.

 [embedmd]:# (N:/em/work1/Pahmeyer/FarmDyn/FarmDynDoku/FarmDyn_Docu/gams/coeffgen/tech.gms GAMS /p_opIDInputReq\(curCrops,till,items,operationID\) = sum\(\(crops_operationID\(/ /;/)